All Practice Exams

 Candidate self-report

-Starting August 3, 2026, the ASWB Clinical moves from a 4-area blueprint to a 3-area blueprint with 122 total questions (110 scored + 12 pretest) in 4 hours, and a $260 fee.
-The new blueprint weights Clinical Assessment, Diagnosis, and Intervention (DSM-5-TR) most heavily at ~40%, with Values, Ethics, and Professional Development at ~35%, and Psychosocial/Biological/Spiritual Development at ~25%.
+Starting August 3, 2026, the ASWB Clinical moves from a 4-area blueprint to a 3-area blueprint with 122 total questions (110 scored + 12 pretest) in 4 hours — delivered as two 61-question sections with a two-hour limit each and an optional 10-minute break between them — and a $260 fee.
+The new blueprint weights Values and Ethics most heavily at ~36% (the largest area on the Clinical exam), with Assessment and Planning at ~32%, and Intervention and Practice at ~32%, with a higher proportion of three-option items emphasizing applied clinical judgment.
 Most LCSW candidates pass on the first attempt with roughly 150-250 hours of structured study; clinical mastery of DSM-5-TR criteria, first-line EBPs, and risk management is essential.

 Sample ASWB Clinical Practice Questions

-1An LCSW evaluates a 28-year-old woman with severe depression and irritability who reports a 5-day period last year of decreased need for sleep, racing thoughts, and a hospitalization.
+1An LCSW evaluates a 28-year-old woman with a current major depressive episode.
+Last year, she had 5 days of markedly irritable mood and increased energy, with decreased need for sleep, pressured speech, racing thoughts, grandiosity, and hospitalization.
 The MOST consistent diagnosis is:

 A.Major depressive disorder